1. Blog

 About

 rekordbox by Pioneer is one of the leading pieces of DJ software in the industry.
-You'll find this at countless clubs and bars around the world - as well as in the bedroom of many DJs.
+You'll find this at countless clubs and bars around the world - as well as in the bedrooms of many DJs.

 It's a great choice for anybody who wants to mix live, from beginners to professional DJs.